 Corsair HS55 SURROUND

 The Corsair HS55 SURROUND is a fairly standard gaming headset with an understated sense of style and a nice build.
-It uses a traditional 3.5mm headphone jack to connect, but also comes with a USB dongle, required to enable its surround sound and other software features.
-It’s aiming for a cheaper-than-average section of the market, but how does it compare to the competition?
+It connects using a traditional 3.5mm headphone jack but also comes with a USB dongle, which is required to enable its surround sound and other software features.
+It’s aiming for a cheaper-than-average market segment, but how does it compare to the competition?

-Editor’s note: this review was updated on August 21, 2023 to adjust formatting and to change wording in certain sections.
-A mention of the Corsair HS65 Wireless was also added.
+- This review was updated on August 21, 2023, to adjust formatting and change wording in certain sections.
+The Corsair HS65 Wireless was also mentioned.

 What’s it like to use the Corsair HS55 SURROUND?